-Standards on consolidation (IFRS 10, Consolidated Financial statements; IFRS 11, Joint arrangements; IFRS 12, Disclosure of interests in other entities; IAS 28 revised, Investments in associates and joint ventures)
+• Standards on consolidation (IFRS 10, Consolidated Financial statements; IFRS 11, Joint arrangements; IFRS 12, Disclosure of interests in other entities; IAS 28 revised, Investments in associates and joint ventures) and related amendments (Transition guidance and investment entities)

-The Group has not opted for an early application of the consolidation standards (IFRS 10, IFRS 11, IFRS 12 and IAS 28 revised) endorsed by the European Union and which effective date is 1 April 2014 for Alstom.
+The Group will apply the consolidation standards (IFRS 10, IFRS 11, IFRS 12 and IAS 28 revised) starting 1 April 2014.

-The Group is carrying on the assessment of the impact of applying these new standards for the first time, in particular IFRS 10, Consolidated financial statements and IFRS 11, Joint arrangements.
+The Group is currently finalizing the assessment of the impact of applying these new standards for the first time.